 8.10 The Company will not be held responsible for, nor have liability in respect of, delays caused by third parties during passage through sea areas controlled by vessel traffic schemes, canals, rivers or any other navigable waterways.

 9 MEDICAL AND OTHER CONDUCT

-9.2 Any Passenger boarding a ship at initial embarkation who has not filled in the required pre-boarding health declaration must inform the Company of any sickness and/or diarrhoea experienced less than 48 hours prior to embarkation.
-In the interest of Passenger’s safety the Company reserves the right at its discretion, to refuse boarding.
+9.2 All Passengers must inform the Company of any sickness and/or diarrhoea experienced less than 48 hours prior to embarkation.
+In the interest of Passenger’s safety, the Company reserves the right at its discretion, to refuse boarding.
 In such circumstances the Company shall not be liable to pay any compensation, nor shall Passengers have any further claim against the Company.

 9.3 Passengers affected by a disability or medical condition must be self-sufficient or travel with someone who can provide the necessary assistance at all times.
 At the point of embarkation, the Company reserves the right to refuse passage to any Passenger who had failed to notify the Company at the time of booking of any disabilities or the need for assistance or who, in the opinion of the Company is unfit to travel or who may constitute a danger to themselves or others whilst on board.
 Under those circumstances Passengers will receive no refund of the cost of any part of the unused cruise package.